“As” can introduce the name of a data source, but the wording after it is sometimes tricky

 When a data source is a different text, as in (a), mentioning it is of course commonly called a reference.
-The variety of ways in which references can be given are considered in the posts 79.
-Grammar Problems in Quotation-Writing and 80.
-How to Paraphrase.
+The variety of ways in which references can be given is considered in the posts 76.
+Tenses of Citation Verbs and 79.
+Grammar Problems in Quotation-Writing.
 One of those ways is with the conjunction as and a “citation” verb, like this:

 (e) As Jones (2014, p.
 42) states, vehicle sizes are unlikely to contract.

-The other kinds of data source can also be identified with as and a suitable verb.
-In this post I wish to look a little more closely at when exactly as should be used for identifying a data source, and to consider some special grammar problems that it can cause.
-This use of as is quite different from those considered in the posts 53.
+Other kinds of data source can also be named with as and a suitable verb.
+In this post I wish to consider when as should be used for this purpose, and to consider as well some special grammar problems that it can cause.
+It is quite a different use of as from those considered in the posts 53.
 “As”, “Like” and “Such As” and 92.
 Complement-Showing “As”.

 REASONS FOR IDENTIFYING DATA SOURCES WITH “As”

 The ability of most data sources to be identified with as does not mean that they always can.
 Sometimes grammar is an obstacle.
 Consider again sentences (a)-(d) above.
 We could make (b) begin As Chapter 3 argues, … and (d) As may be seen below, … ; but beginning (c) with as is more difficult.
-A possible reason is that the data location Table 1 in (c) is more closely linked with the main verb of the sentence are summarised: all of the other data sources either have a separate verb or are in brackets.
+A possible reason is that the data location in (c) (Table 1) is associated with the main verb – not a different one like argues that Chapter 3 is associated with in (b) – and is not in brackets.

 One grammar rule concerning source-showing as is that it cannot combine with a later that.
 For more details, see 133.
-Confusions of Similar Structures.
+Confusions of Similar Structures 1, #4.

 (f) As will be recognised from Table 2, unemployment rates vary greatly.